rog-golang-buddies/golang-template-repository/docs/continuous-integration/sonarcloud.md

 The workflow that will execute the process is .github/workflows/sonarcloud.yml which is located [here](https://github.com/rog-golang-buddies/golang-template-repository/blob/main/.github/workflows/sonarcloud.yml)
 !!! summary

-    PO will need to add a GITHUB token and a SonarCloud token in github secrets, the SonarCloud token is provided to you when register your repository in SonarCloud.
+    PO will need to add a GITHUB token and a SONAR_PROJECT_KEY name in github secrets, the SONAR_PROJECT_KEY is the key that sonarcloud provides you.
+Remember that SONAR_TOKEN is an organization variable, you do not need to add it.

 ![gh-secrets](img/gh-secrets.png)